How to prep your indoor plants for winter so they don't die

 Weird as it sounds, another danger from dry air is root rot.
 That's because our plants are fooling us.
 Dry tips, crispy edges, all signs point to thirst, right?
 But don't fall for it!

-Watering too much is WAY more serious than not enough.
+Watering too often is WAY more serious than not enough.
 Winter and root rot go together.
 And root rot can mean a sudden death sentence.
 Don't risk it.
 Some plants DO go dormant or die off over winter (I'm looking at you Miss Caladium), so don't need water at all over winter.
 Cacti would be another one you might want to give watering a miss over winter.
 Succulents I'd drop down to every 3 to 4 weeks depending on your conditions.
-ZZ maybe every 4 to 6 weeks at my place.
+ZZ maybe once a month, again depending on conditions.

 In general though, read up on your individual plant's needs, and check that soil down at root level before you water, and you should get through the winter water worries sweet as.